 Looking less tired isn’t only about skincare and grooming—movement and exercise also play a role.

-To shake off sluggishness, improve circulation, and help me feel more energized, I take a brisk 20-minute walk to work every morning.
-Of all the methods listed in this post, I think this is probably one of the simplest and most effective.
+Personally, I take a brisk 20-minute walk to work every morning to shake off sluggishness, improve circulation, and help me feel more energized.
+Of all the methods listed above, this is the simplest and most effective.

 Related Posts